 - Sift the dry ingredients.
 It's an important step, especially when you use cocoa powder which can clump during storage.

-Baking soda: Hydrating the date chunks in it neutralizes the acids and tannins left in the dates, so don't skip this step.
+- Date mixture: Hydrating the date chunks in baking soda neutralizes the acids and tannins left in the dates, so don't skip this step.

 Kitchen notes